Free data at spacelike $\mathscr{I}$ and characterization of Kerr-de Sitter in all dimensions: Initial data and the Weyl tensor

 where $g_{\Om}$ is a family of induced metrics on the leaves $\Sigma_\Om = \{ \Om = const.\}$ such that $g_{\Om}\mid_\Sigma = \gamma$. \end{definition} Notice that it is always possible to adapt coordinates $\{\Om, x^i \}$ to the normal form \eqref{eqnormform}, where $\partial_\Om:= \partial/\partial \Om$ and $\partial_i := \partial/\partial_{x^i}$ are normal and tangent to the $\Sigma_\Om$ leaves respectively.
 We denote these as {\it Gaussian coordinates}\footnote{In the usual definition of Gaussian coordinates, the $\partial_\Om$ vector is unit.
 The introduction of a constant factor $\lambda$ does not modify its general properties.}.
 For an ACC metric $\tilg$ which satisfies the Einstein equations to infinite order at $\scri$, the Fefferman-Graham expansion (FG) is a formal expansion in Gaussian coordinates

-where $m_r \leq r-n+1$ in an integer for each $r$, the coefficients $g_{(r)}$ are objects defined at $\scri$ and extended to $M$ as independent of $\Om$ and the logarithmic terms arise in the $n$ even case whenever the so-called obstruction tensor $\obs_{(n,1)} = \obs$ for $[\gamma]$ is non-zero.
-This tensor is a conformally invariant symmetric and trace-free 2-covariant in even dimensions and its vanishing is a necesssary and sufficent condition for the tensor $g_{\Om}$ to be smooth up to and including $\scri$.
-The main properties of this expansion follow from a theorem by Fefferman and Graham which characterizes metrics at $\scri$.
+where $m_s \leq 2s-n+1$ in an integer for each $s$, the coefficients $g_{(s)}$ are objects defined at $\scri$ and extended to $M$ as independent of $\Om$ and the logarithmic terms arise in the $n$ even case whenever the so-called obstruction tensor $\obs_{(n,1)} = \obs$ for $\gamma$ is non-zero.
+This tensor is a conformally invariant symmetric and trace-free 2-covariant in even dimensions and its vanishing is a necesssary and sufficient condition for the tensor $g_{\Om}$ to be smooth up to and including $\scri$.